pmanfredo/ElectricBed/README.md

 Welcome to the `ElectricBed` project!
 This comprehensive guide is designed to assist you in creating a low-speed, electrically powered vehicle, uniquely constructed as a queen-sized bed that can carry two people.
 It's remotely controlled, featuring advanced functionalities such as telemetry feedback, dynamic control systems, and LED lighting, all managed by an Arduino Mega 2560.

+**This project is an ongoing endeavor, with new features and enhancements being added and completed over time.**

 ## Overview

 The ElectricBed project transforms the concept of mobility and rest into a single, innovative design.
 Equipped with dual Electronic Speed Controllers (ESCs), input from a FlySky FS-i6X transmitter, LED lighting effects, and a motion sensor for enhanced driving stability, this project invites hobbyists and developers to explore the fusion of comfort and technology.